Checking in on Your Mental Health During the Perinatal Period

 • Beyond anxiety and depression, feelings of isolation and mood shifts are common.

-Remember, seeking help is a sign of strength. perinatal mental health struggles are treatable!
+Remember, seeking help is a sign of strength.
+Perinatal mental health struggles are treatable!

 So who can you reach out to?
 Your GP or a child health nurse, in addition to the organisations provided in our Pregnancy Support help page.